Ganabatirau Veraman

-Ganabatirau s/o Veraman (கணபதிராவ் வேராமன்; born 6 June 1973) is a Malaysian politician who has served as the Member of Parliament (MP) for Klang since November 2022.
+Ganabatirau s/o Veraman (గణపతిరావు వీరమన్; born 6 June 1973) is a Malaysian politician who has served as the Member of Parliament (MP) for Klang since November 2022.
 He served as Member of the Selangor State Executive Council (EXCO) in the Pakatan Rakyat (PR) and Pakatan Harapan (PH) state administrations under Menteris Besar Khalid Ibrahim, Azmin Ali and Amirudin Shari from May 2013 to August 2023, Member of the Selangor State Legislative Assembly (MLA) for Kota Kemuning from May 2018 to August 2023 and for Kota Alam Shah from May 2013 to May 2018.
 He is a member of the Democratic Action Party (DAP), a component party of the PH and formerly PR coalitions.
 He has served as the State Deputy Chairman of DAP of Selangor since November 2024.
 He served as the Assistant National Publicity Secretary of DAP from March 2022 to March 2025 and the State Vice Chairman of DAP of Selangor prior to his promotion to the State Deputy Chairman in November 2024.
 He is also the older brother of Papparaidu Veraman, Selangor EXCO Member and Banting MLA.